johnrsibert/JonzPandemic/index.md

 # John's Pandemic Amusements

+## WTF America?
+We were doing pretty well containing the pandemic until Independence Day.
+Two week later, as predicted, prevalence rates [(increased sharply)](https://johnrsibert.github.io/JonzPandemic/#So,-how-are-we-doing?)

+**Get the shots, wear your mask, or die!**

 #### Or how I occupied my days of social isolation

 Around the Ides of March in 2020, we were all asked to stay